-The Summer Math and Science Honors Academy (SMASH) is a free of cost, STEM-intensive, college preparatory program for underrepresented high school students of color.
-SMASH boasts a rigorous 5-week, 3-year summer STEM enrichment program which provides access to rigorous coursework and access to mentors, role models, and support networks of students of color.
-SMASH scholars remain engaged during the school year through monthly STEM activities and workshops.
-The program not only reinforces the students’ STEM academic identities, but also focuses on developing their critical thinking, civic awareness, leadership and sense of social responsibility.
+The Summer Math and Science Honors Academy (SMASH) is a free of cost, STEM-intensive college preparatory program for underrepresented high school students of color.
+SMASH boasts a rigorous 5-week, 3-year summer, fully residential STEM enrichment program which provides access to STEM coursework and access to mentors, role models, and support networks of students of color.
+Each summer, SMASH scholars spend five weeks on a college campus immersed in STEM and live among other high-potential, underrepresented (African American, Latino/a, Native American, Southeast Asian or Pacific Islander, low-income, first-in-family to attend college) high school students.

-In addition to their summer courses, SMASH scholars also participate in year-round academic programming, including SAT prep, college counseling, financial aid workshops, and other activities to ensure continued academic success.
+In addition to their summer courses, SMASH scholars remain engaged during the school year through monthly STEM workshops and academic programming.
+This includes SAT prep, college counseling, financial aid workshops, and other activities to ensure continued academic success.

-Download the SMASH 2015 Scholar data sheet
+Download the SMASH 2016 Scholar data sheet

 2. Math Skills: Have strong mathematics skills appropriate for your grade level, as determined by the SMASH math assessment (administered to all SMASH applicants in March).